 The Visual Identity Program explains how to use Buffalo State’s logo, typography, and colors for a consistent look that strengthens the image of the college.

-For complete details on working to fulfill your program’s communication goals and objectives or for brand strategy guidelines, please contact the College Relations Office, Cleveland Hall 307, at email@example.com or (716) 878-4201.
+For complete details on working to fulfill your program’s communication goals and objectives or for brand strategy guidelines, please contact the Marketing and Communications Office, Cleveland Hall 307, at email@example.com or (716) 878-4201.

 Back to Top